mckinsey/causalnex/docs/source/04_user_guide/04_user_guide.md

 CausalNex supports structure learning from continuous data, and expert opinion.
 CausalNex supports likelihood estimation and prediction/inference from discrete data.
 A `Discretiser` class is provided to help discretising continuous data in a meaningful way.

 > Since BNs themselves are not inherently causal models, the structure learning algorithms on their own merely learn that there are dependencies between variables.
-A useful approach to the problem is to first group the features into themes and constrain the search space to respect how themes of variables relate.
+A useful approach to the problem is to first group the features into themes and constrain the search space to inspect how themes of variables relate.
 If there is further domain knowledge available, it can be used as additional constraints before learning a graph algorithmically.

-**What can we use Bayesian Networks for?**
+#### What can we use Bayesian Networks for?

 The probabilities of variables in Bayesian Networks update as observations are added to the model.
 This is useful for inference or counterfactuals, and for predictive analytics.